HF 5722

 Who to Call

-After hours, nights, weekend, and holidays this number will give you the paging operator.
+After hours, nights, weekends, and holidays this number will give you the paging operator.
 Ask for the cardiology fellow on call.
 Give your full name and phone number with the area code.
-The doctor will call you back.
+A clinician will call you back.

 For questions about your device, call the device company: